Harlem Chapel Chimes: Background

 This instrumental is not to be confused with "Harlem Chapel Bells" which was composed by Glenn Miller orchestra trumpeter Billy May and performed by the band on April 2, 1941, on the Chesterfield radio program.

 The instrumental was featured on a Big Band Show program on Glenn Miller which was broadcast on Radio Clyde on 15 December 1981 hosted by Ken Sykora, playing recordings of Glenn Miller as a member of other bands, as a soloist, and rare radio performances.
+He mistakenly claimed that Glenn Miller played trombone on the track.
+He had left the band when the instrumental was recorded in 1935.

 Album appearances

 The recording does not appear on any compilation albums.